ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.Convert2Pdf`                    write a PDF version to memory :meth:`Document.CopyPage`                       PDF only: copy a page reference :meth:`Document.DeleteTocItem`                  PDF only: remove a single TOC item :meth:`Document.UpdateTocItem`
-:meth:`Document.DeletePage`                     PDF only: delete a page :meth:`Document.DeletePages`                    PDF only: delete multiple pages :meth:`Document.AddEmbfile`                     PDF only: add a new embedded file from buffer :meth:`Document.GetEmbfileCount`                PDF only: add a new embedded file from buffer :meth:`Document.DeleteEmbfile`                  PDF only: delete an embedded file entry :meth:`Document.GetEmbfile`                     PDF only: extract an embedded file buffer :meth:`Document.GetEmbfileInfo`                 PDF only: metadata of an embedded file :meth:`Document.GetEmbfileNames`                PDF only: list of embedded files :meth:`Document.GetEmbfileUpd`                  PDF only: change an embedded file :meth:`Document.GetNewXref`
+:meth:`Document.Convert2Pdf`                    write a PDF version to memory :meth:`Document.CopyPage`                       PDF only: copy a page reference :meth:`Document.DeleteTocItem`                  PDF only: remove a single TOC item :meth:`Document.UpdateTocItem`                  update bookmark by letting it point to nowhere :meth:`Document.DeletePage`                     PDF only: delete a page :meth:`Document.DeletePages`                    PDF only: delete multiple pages :meth:`Document.AddEmbfile`                     PDF only: add a new embedded file from buffer :meth:`Document.GetEmbfileCount`                PDF only: get an embedded file from buffer :meth:`Document.DeleteEmbfile`                  PDF only: delete an embedded file entry :meth:`Document.GetEmbfile`                     PDF only: extract an embedded file buffer :meth:`Document.GetEmbfileInfo`                 PDF only: metadata of an embedded file :meth:`Document.GetEmbfileNames`                PDF only: list of embedded files :meth:`Document.GetEmbfileUpd`                  PDF only: change an embedded file :meth:`Document.GetNewXref`                     make new xref.
-:meth:`Document.GetXrefLength`
+:meth:`Document.GetXrefLength`                  get length of xref table.
-:meth:`Document.ExtractFont`                    PDF only: extract a font by `xref` :meth:`Document.ExtractImage`                   PDF only: extract an embedded image by xref
+:meth:`Document.ExtractFont`                    PDF only: extract a font by `xref` :meth:`Document.ExtractImage`                   PDF only: extract an embedded image by `xref`
-:meth:`Document.FindBookmark`                   retrieve page location after laid out document :meth:`Document.CopyFullPage`                   PDF only: duplicate a page :meth:`Document.GetLayer`                       PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.GetLayers`                      PDF only: list of optional content configurations :meth:`Document.GetOC`                          PDF only: get OCG / OCMD xref of image / form xobject :meth:`Document.GetOcgs`                        PDF only: info on all optional content groups :meth:`Document.GetOCMD`                        PDF only: retrieve definition of an `OCMD` :meth:`Document.GetOutlineXrefs`
+:meth:`Document.FindBookmark`                   retrieve page location after laid out document :meth:`Document.CopyFullPage`                   PDF only: duplicate a page :meth:`Document.GetLayer`                       PDF only: lists of OCGs in ON, OFF, RBGroups :meth:`Document.GetLayers`                      PDF only: list of optional content configurations :meth:`Document.GetOC`                          PDF only: get OCG / OCMD `xref` of image / form xobject :meth:`Document.GetOcgs`                        PDF only: info on all optional content groups :meth:`Document.GetOCMD`                        PDF only: retrieve definition of an `OCMD` :meth:`Document.GetOutlineXrefs`                get list of outline xref numbers.
-:meth:`Document.GetPageCount`
 :meth:`Document.GetPageFonts`                   PDF only: list of fonts referenced by a page :meth:`Document.GetPageImages`                  PDF only: list of images referenced by a page :meth:`Document.GetPageLabels`                  PDF only: list of page label definitions